JussiKarkkainen/RISC-V-OS/README.md

 # RISC-V-OS

 A simple operating system designed to run on 32-bit RISC-V.
-Currently mainly useful for educational purposes as speed or usability are not priorities.
 The OS is developed using [QEMUs virt](https://www.qemu.org/docs/master/system/riscv/virt.html) board, but future versions will run on real hardware.

 ## Table of contents